Pandoa/FirebaseFeatures/docs/disableunusedfeatures.md

 </div>

 ?> Disabling AdMob requires to rebuild the plugin.
 Otherwise, the Mobile Ads SDK will terminate the application when it starts.
+?> Some features depend on each other.
+Most features depend on Firebase Analytics.
+If your build failed after disabling a feature, another feature probably depends on it.
 ?> Rebuilding the plugin is required to disable a module on iOS.

 After these steps the following happens: